masatoi/hy-nrepl/README.md

 The active backend is reported in the `describe` op under the `backend` key.

+### Interrupt Behavior

+The process backend supports two-stage interrupt handling:

+1. **Soft Interrupt** (0.5s timeout): Uses `sys.settrace()` for cooperative
+   cancellation.
+This works immediately for pure Python code but does not interrupt blocking C-level calls (e.g., `time.sleep()`, socket I/O, file operations).

+2. **Hard Interrupt** (2.0s timeout): If soft interrupt fails, the worker process is terminated with SIGTERM, then SIGKILL if necessary.
+This forcibly stops any blocking operation.

+**Practical impact**: Pure Python loops interrupt instantly, while blocking C calls like `time.sleep(10)` will interrupt after approximately 0.5 seconds when the hard interrupt escalates.
+This is a fundamental Python limitation in multi-threaded environments where `sys.settrace()` cannot intercept C-level blocking operations.

 ## Testing

 Install test dependencies, then run pytest: